Reflective Practice & Professional Supervision

 Your work likely involves responsibility, complexity, and regular exposure to other people’s needs, emotions, and expectations.

-Over time, that can affect how you think, respond, communicate, and carry the work.
+Over time, this can shape how you think, respond, and communicate.
 Even if you’re experienced and capable.

 Who this is for